 According to the AACU Employer Report, 55% of employers find digital literacy a “very important” skill when looking at new hires.

-If there is one skill graduates of the class of 2021 can market for recent graduate jobs, it’s your ability to adapt.
+If there is one skill graduates of the class of 2021 and beyond can market for recent graduate jobs, it’s your ability to adapt.
 You’ve adapted to new learning styles, processes, and work styles under pressure.
 Being able to learn something new quickly is a valuable asset to a company.

 Your experience in the 2020-2021 school year is a unique time that our country has never faced before.
 Highlight some of the challenges that you overcame during this historic school year.
 What were some of the ways that you had to adapt to a new learning style?